 - They must always try to fully respect and protect citizens' First Amendment rights, including free speech and the right to assemble.
 In addition, law enforcement must be familiar with all other federal, state, and local laws that may govern their interactions with the public.
 All these topics must be carefully presented during appropriate training seminars to all officers before they're deployed to potential problem areas;

 - All laws must be enforced in an equal and fair manner.
 No one group should be singled out for unfair treatment or have their personal safety or property rights ignored;

 - The safety of all law enforcement officers must remain a critical factor when all crowd control problems begin to surface;

-Once you've reviewed my firm's past settlements and verdicts page, I’m sure you'll be convinced that I have the full breadth of experience required to handle your personal injury or wrongful death claim.
-I hope you'll also take a minute to read the reviews and ratings posted by past clients to sites like: Google+, Avvo and Yelp.
+Once you've reviewed our firm's past settlements and verdicts page, you'll be convinced we have the full breadth of experience required to handle your personal injury or wrongful death claim.
+We hope you'll also take a minute to read the reviews and ratings posted by past clients on sites like Google, Avvo, and Yelp.

 Editor's Note: updated for accuracy and relevancy [cha 7.10.23] eBs rey [cs 922]